mario-gellrich-zhaw/scientific_programming_workshop/README.md

 - Framework: In this course we will use Flask as the web framework.
 - Data Handling: Read the file './data/autoscout24_data.csv' to a pandas data frame.
-- Routes: Ensure endpoints for the index.html page.
+- Routes: Ensure endpoints for the index.html page and each additional .html page.
 - API Integration: Securely access credentials.json and handle OpenAI queries.
 - Error Handling: Implement error responses for data loading and API failures.
 - Deployment: Validate Procfile for production readiness.